Lucky Luke: Smoking controversy

 Morris, who had been criticized over Lucky Luke's cigarette for a long time, answered his critics: "the cigarette is part of the character's profile, just like the pipe of Popeye or Maigret".
-It is claimed that Morris was forced to remove cigarettes Lucky Luke smokes from his strip and Lucky Luke who "used to be a heavy smoker", had to give up smoking for "commercial reasons", apparently to "gain access to the American market".
+It is claimed that Morris was forced to remove the cigarettes Lucky Luke smokes from his strip and Lucky Luke who "used to be a heavy smoker", had to give up smoking for "commercial reasons", apparently to "gain access to the American market".

 Morris received an award from the World Health Organization in 1988 for replacing Luke's omnipresent cigarette with a wisp of straw in the story Fingers (1983).

 In the 2007 animated film Tous à l'Ouest: Une aventure de Lucky Luke, Lucky Luke is seen using what appears to be a nicotine patch and mentions that before that he had to "chew on a piece of straw for a while" right after he quit smoking.
 In the 1994 story Le Pont sur le Mississippi (The Bridge Over the Mississippi), he is seen rolling a cigarette again, although he claims it was just to hide his boredom.
 And in Sarah Bernhardt (1982), when Bernhardt's cook lights a fire to make a cake, despite Luke's strict orders not to, Luke is seen rolling a cigarette in an irate mood.
 He then strikes a match, only for it to be blown out by Jolly Jumper, who reminds him of his own "no fire" orders.

 Spin-off series

-A spin-off series called Rantanplan starring Luke's dimwitted canine sidekick began in 1987.
+A spin-off series called Rantanplan and starring Luke's dimwitted canine sidekick began in 1987.
 It has been written over the years by several successive teams of writers and artists.
 The character also got a 76-episode animated television series in 2006.

-A second spin-off series called Kid Lucky was designed in 1995, aimed at attracting a younger readership.
+A second spin-off series called Kid Lucky was created in 1995, aimed at attracting a younger readership.
 This starred Luke as a little boy, a format that had been very popular with Spirou.
 Two albums starring this version of the character were released as part of the main series: Kid Lucky and Oklahoma Jim.
 These were credited to veteran writer Jean Léturgie and unknown artist Pearce, who was later revealed to be a joint pen name for Yann Lepennetier and Didier Conrad.
 The series was scrapped due to poor sales and the two albums removed from the official list of Lucky Luke albums.
 The series was however re-launched in 2011 as Les aventures de Kid Lucky d'après Morris, with Achdé now solely in charge of it.
 To date, Achdé has written four Kid Lucky albums, L'apprenti Cow-boy, Lasso périlleux, Statue Squaw and Suivez la flèche, released in 2011, 2013, 2015 and 2017, respectively.
 In June 2020, It was announced Kid Lucky will be adapted into an animated series.